pivotal/docs-tap/scc/parameters-reference.hbs.md

 The supply chains and templates provided by the Out of the Box packages contain a series of parameters that customize their behavior.
-Here you'll find a list of all the parameters (`workload.spec.params`) that can be configured in Workload objects to affect their behavior, broken down by the resource in the supply chain where they're utilized.
+Here you'll find a list of all the parameters (`workload.spec.params`) that you can configure in Workload objects to change their behavior, broken down by the resource in the supply chain where they're utilized.

-> **Note:** this page documents the parameters according to the most complete
+> **Note:** this topic documents the parameters according to the most complete
 > supply chain (`ootb-supply-chain-testing-scanning`) as the other supply
 > chains are subsets of this.